Shresht7/codecrafters-shell-rust/README.md

 ### Stage 1: Print a prompt

-We print a shell prompt (`$ `) and wait for the user's input.
+Print a shell prompt (`$ `) and wait for the user's input.

 ### Stage 2: Handle Missing Commands

-We handle the case where the user enters a command that doesn't exist (which right now, is every command!).
+Handle the case where the user enters a command that doesn't exist (which right now, is every command!).
 We print an error message and continue to wait for the user's input instead of letting the shell crash.

 ### Stage 3: REPL (Read-Eval-Print Loop)

 A REPL is an interactive loop that reads user input, evaluates it, prints the result, and then waits for the next input.

-#### 📕 References

 - https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop

 ### Stage 4: Exit Command

 The `exit` command causes the shell to exit.
 It returns an integer exit code.
 An exit code of `0` indicates success, and any other value indicates an error.

-#### 📕 References

 - https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#exit
 - https://en.wikipedia.org/wiki/Exit_status